mciwing/mciwing.github.io/docs/python/containers/list.md

 ... since there is no official 5<sup>th</sup> Beatle. :fontawesome-solid-guitar:

-There is a special syntax for accessing the last element in a list.
+There is a special syntax for accessing the last element in a `#!python list`.
 Use the index `#!python -1` to access the last element, `#!python -2` to access the second-to-last element, and so on.

 ```py
 beatles = ["John", "Paul", "George", "Ringo"]